sprillo/cs267-project/README.md

 - `contact_map_dir`
 - `site_rates_dir`

 Each protein family contains a file in each of these directories.

-The _real_ datasets we will be workinghave 15051 protein families and are located under `/global/cscratch1/sd/sprillo/cs267_data`.
+The _real_ datasets we will be working with have 15051 protein families and are located under `/global/cscratch1/sd/sprillo/cs267_data`.
 There are 3 real datasets with increasing sizes: one with 1024 sequences per family, one with 2048, and one with 4096.
 For example, the dataset with 4096 sequences per family is composed of:

 - `trees_4096_seqs_None_sites_LG_FastTree.txt-d15ceeb4_RM_20_cats`
 - `msas_4096_seqs_None_sites_LG_FastTree.txt-d15ceeb4_RM_20_cats`